 Today, ministries often use the term "unreached" as a catchword to emphasize the importance or urgency of their work.
 For example, one organization explains reaching the unreached as focusing on marginalized and tribal communities.
 Another defines it as meeting the needs of the world’s poorest.
 Others use the term to refer to any non-Christian.
 Many of these ministries are needed and worthy of support, but their use of the term confuses mission supporters who desire to prioritize unreached people groups.

-I want my Colorado neighbors to trust Christ as much as the unreached people groups I encountered in Asia, but I also want to prioritize God’s agenda of making followers of Christ from every people group.
+We want to see every individual trust Christ regardless of location or reachedness status, but we also want to prioritize God’s agenda of making followers of Christ from every people group.
 If we are going to follow this agenda we must be able to discern the best avenues for our time and resources.
 We should not be afraid to ask, “What do you mean by unreached?”